I’ve Received a Wind-Up Notice. What Does this Mean and What Do I Do?

 - Do nothing – If you do nothing, the business will be wound up.
 The wind-up application will be heard in the court and the court will order your company to be placed into liquidation.
 Not only will your company be liquidated and deregistered; you, as a company director, could be found personally liable for its debts.

 - Voluntaryadministration – Going into voluntary administration is a common option.
-The administrator will work through a deed of company arrangement (DOCA) – i.e., an offer/or deal to the creditors – and the business can continue to trade
+The administrator will work through a deed of company arrangement (DOCA).
+This is an agreement with creditors that outlines how the debt will be repaid while allowing the business to continue to trade.

 Remember, although receiving a wind-up notice means things are very serious, you do have options.
 For example, if you choose to go into voluntary administration, you could eliminate up to 80% of your company debt and turn things around.
 An administrator will do their best to improve your company’s operations and reduce its debts.
-If the company is savable, you’ll return to trading.
+If the company is savable, the administrator may recommend a restructure and turnaround that will allow your company to return to trading.
 If not, the administrator has to recommend the next best course of action.
-Your company could be liquidated and you could be spared personal liability.
+Your company may be forced into liquidation, and you could be spared personal liability.

 If the company returns to trading with a DOCA in place, the DOCA will set out how the company’s operations are to continue, and it lets your company continue trading as long as it can stay solvent.
 During voluntary administration, creditors could opt for this option as it could give them a better chance of have their debt repaid than liquidation.